russelsantos19/100-days-of-code/r1-log.md

 ### R1D90
 I made this appointment list component on my website.
 It was thrilling and I felt much excitement while doing this new project.
 I saw my improvement and I'm faster than ever.
 There's a lot to add here like the time and design.

+### R1D91
+I just fix some error and design in my HTML table where I want to put a button.
+I just made a separate cell for the button and the problem was fixed.
+I also try to make the component focuses on the content when you click edit button.